✨ Use RCAPP and get 5% off 👇

 Hardware Setup and Initial Configuration

-Start by gathering your components: Arduino Uno Q board, 5V/3A USB-C power supply, microSD card (16GB minimum), sensors (temperature/humidity DHT22 or similar), and optional actuators.
+Start by gathering your components: Official Arduino UNO Q SBC, 5V/3A USB-C power supply, microSD card (16GB minimum), sensors (temperature/humidity DHT22 or similar), and optional actuators.
 Connect HDMI, keyboard, and mouse if you want direct desktop access, or prepare for headless SSH setup.

 Power the board using the USB-C port labeled for the Linux processor.
 The system boots Debian Linux automatically within seconds.
 Default credentials are username arduino and password arduino.